ajs17/memills/content/people/mills-edward-hallock-1819-family/features/mills-home-brooktondale.md

 Emily Mills died 03 Nov 1937, like her father, without a will.

-[Fred D. Gilbert](https://www.findagrave.com/memorial/183607645/fred-d-gilbert) (24 Apr 1873 to 14 Nov 1941) Fred Gilbert was a prominent Ithaca businessman, working in this capacity as Emily's undertaker.
-His obituary states that he spent his boyhood in Brookton because his father, Rev. Herbert B. Gilbert, was pastor of Brookton Congregational Church 1872-1873. (*History of the Congregational Church, Brooktondale, New York.* Compiled and edited by Mrs. Amy Atwater on the occasion of The Centennial Celebration of the Caroline Valley Federated Church, Brooktondale, New York, June 16th, 1968.)
+[Fred D. Gilbert](https://www.findagrave.com/memorial/183607645/fred-d-gilbert) (24 Apr 1873 to 14 Nov 1941) was a prominent Ithaca businessman, and was Emily's undertaker.
+His obituary states that he spent his boyhood in Brookton because his father, Rev. Herbert B. Gilbert, was pastor of the Congregational Church in 1872-1873, when the Mills first moved to Mott's Corners. (*History of the Congregational Church, Brooktondale, New York.* Compiled and edited by Mrs. Amy Atwater on the occasion of The Centennial Celebration of the Caroline Valley Federated Church, Brooktondale, New York, June 16th, 1968.)
 Fred took a lifelong interest in his boyhood home, as evidenced for example, by his contribution to the Lockwood Memorial described elsewhere in this material.
 Fred was also known as an owner of light harness horses and as an organizer of the Tompkins County Fair.

 {{% fig "mills-home/1941-11-15-The-Ithaca-Journal-Ithaca-NY-p2" "800x500" "" "top" /%}}
 {{% fig "mills-home/1941-11-18-The-Ithaca-Journal-Ithaca-NY-p5" "500" /%}}